Skip to content

 1868 CE1937 CE · Hasidic · Munkács (Mukachevo)

 Chaim Elazar Shapira (1868–1937), known as the Minchas Elazar after his halakhic work of that name, was the third Rebbe of Munkács in Hungarian Ruthenia.
-He succeeded his father, the Shem mi-Shmuel, and became one of the most influential Hasidic leaders of interwar Eastern Europe.
+He succeeded his father, Rabbi Tzvi Hirsch Shapira (author of the Darkei Teshuvah), and became one of the most influential Hasidic leaders of interwar Eastern Europe.
 Renowned for his erudition in both halakha and Kabbalah, he was a prolific author whose responsa addressed the pressing questions facing Orthodox Jewry in modernity.
 He resisted secularization and Zionism, maintaining strict traditionalism while navigating the complexities of 20th-century Jewish life.
 His court attracted thousands of followers, and his learning and piety were widely venerated until his death during the darkness of the Nazi era.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →